yao-mxu/Discrimination_Reporting/README.md

 # Discrimination Reporting
 ## Employment Discrimination Reporting in California

+### Update July 18, 2022
+Note: Missingness in census tract level political variables in either 2012 or 2016 are omitted from the data.

 Hosting interactive descriptives for Meeting on May 23rd, 2022.

 Features of this application: